Austria -- School-Age

-The tune was an old French melody titled "Ah!
+Twinkle Twinkle Little Star, Baa, Baa, Black Sheep, and The Alphabet Song all share the same tune from an old French melody titled "Ah!
 Vous Dirai-Je, Maman" ("Shall I tell you, Mother?").
 Mozart composed a set of 12 improvisations on "Ah!
 Vous Dirai-Je, Maman.
-The words to the song are from an early nineteenth-centry English poem, “The Star” written by Jane Taylor."Twinkle,
+The words to the song are from an early nineteenth-centry English poem, “The Star” written by Jane Taylor."Twinkle, Twinkle, Little Star" words.

 The Internet Yodel Course

 Learn the noble art of yodeling in 10 free lessons.